MARC Cluster Guide

 There are some complications in using Python on MARC relative to using ARC.

-Normally, we would recommend installing conda in user's home directory.
-On MARC, security requirements for working with L4 data require that we block outgoing and incoming internet connections.
+Normally, we would recommend installing Conda in user's home directory.
+On MARC, security requirements for working with Level 4 data require that we block outgoing and incoming internet connections.
 As a result, new packages cannot be downloaded with conda.

 Depending on what you need, the two recommendations we can make are